UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 The dedication I saw in learners today was golden:heart_eyes:
 Thank you so much Google, Andela and Pluralsight for this amazing opportunity! :pray::pray:

+## DAY 13

+I just finished the *Building on HTML5: Optimizing for Data, Communication and Offline Apps* by *Craig Shoemaker* a lot of content and lessons learned.
+I'm more interested in the GeoLocation API and I hope to use it in build apps with amazing features!

+I also learned about the *Web Socket* and how it makes loading pages much more faster, *Service Workers* for offline apps (I need to study more on this)